|Atkins Diet not working for you?|

 How to do Atkins 2002 Induction

-If you start losing weight again, then you'll know that something you were eating before was interfering with your body's ability to mobilize its fat stores.
+If you start losing weight again, then you'll know that something you were eating before was interfering with your body's ability to mobilize and use its fat stores.

 If so, then keep doing your Induction plan of choice for a couple more weeks to make sure that it's now working for you.
 Carb tolerance changes with: